Chatswood Public School: Chatswood Education Precinct

-Planning is currently underway for a major redevelopment of the school, along with the nearby Chatswood High School.
-Under the current proposal, all buildings on the current site will be substantially refurbished for use by years 10-12 from the high school.
-The primary school will move into new four-storey buildings on the high school site.
+They have now completed the 2 buildings built on site and have moved in the building since the start of 2023, along with the nearby Chatswood High School.
+All buildings on the high school site have been substantially refurbished for use by years 10–12 from the high school.
+The primary school will move into new four-storey buildings on the primary school site.